 My favorite part is the ticking lining hiding that quirky text inside.
 God knew I would need it to make it this piece perfect.

-Like most of my projects, this child’s wooden chest is available in my shop (SOLD).
+In addition, like most of my projects, this child’s wooden chest is available in my shop (SOLD).
 What a sweet gift this will made.

-My purpose is to share my ideas as well as inspire, so won’t you help me encourage others by pinning and sharing my wooden chest makeover?
+My purpose is to share my ideas as well as inspire, so won’t you help me encourage others by pinning and sharing my DIY wooden chest makeover?
 Thank you! ♥

 You asked and I delivered.
 Up next, I am sharing one of my family’s favorite recipes.
 I’m making use of some garden goodness that is kid-pleasing and so good for your body.
 Head here!